donejs/donejs/tutorials/srchr.md

 @image tutorials/images/app_organization.png

-Searchr's tab system is implemented with three widgets: tabs, search\_tabs and disabler.
+Srchr's tab system is implemented with three widgets: tabs, search\_tabs and disabler.
 Each of these widgets can work completely separate from each other and each is responsible for the part of the functionality:

 * search\_tabs widget is responsible for generating the HTML and drawing of tabs on the screen
 * tabs widget adds "tabbing" functionality to the HTML elements.
 It listens for the click event and triggers the "activate" event.
 Tab switching is implemented by listening to the "activate" event.